-Five previously untested sprinklers shall be hydrostatically tested to confirm that there are no weep or leak points at, or below, 35 bar.
+6.13.1 Five previously untested sprinklers shall be hydrostatically tested to confirm that there are no weep or leak points at, or below, 35 bar.
 They shall then be exposed to an atmosphere having a relative humidity of 98 ± 2 percent and a temperature of 95 ± 1°C for a period of 90 ± 1 days.

-Following the exposure, samples shall not weep or leak at, or below, 12 bars when tested in accordance with clauses 6.1.1 (Leakage) and 6.2.
-Subsequently, the samples shall exhibit positive operation and release of all operating parts at the minimum operating pressure stated in Table 6 when tested in accordance with 6.12.1 (Minimum Operating Pressure).
+6.13.2 Following the exposure, samples shall not weep or leak at, or below, 12 bars when tested in accordance with 6.1.1 (leakage) and 6.2.
+Subsequently, the samples shall exhibit positive operation and release of all operating parts at the minimum operating pressure stated in Table 6 when tested in accordance with 6.12.1 (minimum operating pressure).
 The heat responsive element shall be specially fabricated to prevent operation during this test.
 The sprinklers shall be installed on a pipe manifold which contains water in approximately 50 percent of its volume.
 The entire manifold, along with the sprinklers, shall be placed in the high temperature and humidity enclosure for the duration of the test.

 6.14 Vacuum Test